 Many of our modern values—like success, positivity, greatness, and freedom—can actually make us more insecure and miserable.
 The way to be happy and fulfilled, Manson says, is to not give a f*ck about everything we’re told to care about.
 Instead, get clear on what truly matters, focus your choices on those few priorities, and accept that in spite of that, you’ll still make stupid mistakes and suffer occasionally.

 Here’s an overview of some of the success myths you should ditch.
-For more details on each of these myths, do get a copy of our full version of The Subtle Art of Not Giving a F*ck summary (click here for full 13-page summary).
+For more details on each of these myths, do get our full version of The Subtle Art of Not Giving a F*ck summary.

 Here’s the paradox: the more you pursue the positives, the more negative you’ll feel.
 Those who desperately want to be rich, worthy or happy will only end up feeling poorer, more unworthy or unhappy.
 On the other hand, the more you accept the negatives in your life, the better you’ll feel.